 Have you or someone you love been arrested in New Jersey?
-If you’ve been arrested for an indictable offense (sometimes referred to as a felony or superior court offense), you’ll need to hire a lawyer as soon as possible.
-You won’t want to fight against these charges alone, and you need to start building a strong defense right away.
+If you’ve been arrested for an indictable offense (sometimes referred to as a felony in other states), you’ll need to hire a criminal defense lawyer as soon as possible.
+You won’t want to fight against these charges alone, and you must start building a solid defense or mitigation immediately.

 What Happens In A Pre-Indictment Conference?

-In a pre-indictment conference, the primary goal is to resolve the indictable offense before New Jersey prosecutors present it before a grand jury.
-At your pre-indictment conference, you can expect that the prosecutor will offer you a plea deal, in hopes that you accept the deal and the litigation process doesn’t end up becoming as long.
-As a condition of the plea deal, the prosecutor might offer to dismiss certain charges or reduce the charge to less-severe offense, in exchange for the defendant’s guilty plea or their no-contest plea.
+In a pre-indictment conference, cases are brought before the court to resolve a person’s criminal charges before New Jersey prosecutors present the case to a grand jury for an indictment.
+At your pre-indictment conference, you can expect that the prosecutor will offer you a plea deal to resolve the case at the early stages of the prosecution.
+As a condition of the plea deal, the prosecutor might offer to dismiss certain charges or reduce the charge to a less-severe offense, in exchange for the defendant’s guilty plea or their no-contest plea.

 You Have A Constitutional Right For the Prosecutor to Secure and Indictment

 Our team of former prosecutors at The Bianchi Law Group will advise You if it’s in your best interest to accept a plea deal at the early stage of the case.
 Usually, the defense and mitigation of our clients take time, and we prefer to request adjournments or demand the prosecutor present the case to a grand jury where 23 jurors will decide if there is prima facie evidence to return an indictment for the charges against You.
 The Fifth Amendment of the United States Constitution requires prosecutors to secure indictments if the case cannot be resolved at the pre-indictment conference.

 You Will Usually Have Limited Discovery at the Pre-Indictment Conference